jaredly/geometricart/Roadmap.md

+# Let's talk about the timeline.

+Want a "script library", similar to the palette library I guess, but better concieved.
+So you can copy between them, basically.

+Want to be able to export/import as well.

+Things that the library contains:
+- scripts (with a readable id) - scripts can reference a lerp explicitly, could be fun
+- lerps, sure thing.

+So yeah, I can do that first.

+And then I can do timelines.

+hmmmmmm I wonder if I need ... the ability to group actions into a single undo-group.
+That sure would be nice for some of these things.

+So the script editor will have a "save to library" button.
+And at that point you give it an id?
+And if the script is saved to the library already, it will ... indicate that.
+Yeah when you give it an ID, it will rename things.

+Also a "load from library".

 # Gotta do a fade out!
 At the end of a fading thing, to clear away paths. or a sweep idk

+simple, effective

 # Layers?